You are here

 EOL Text

 It is unclear whether the variation in face sculpture from smooth and shining to completely striate represents intraspecific or interspecific variation.
-It may be that selection gradients cause parallel changes in face sculpture among multiple sympatric lineages, such that the above forms may be synonyms of crinosa HNS and torosa HNS .
+It may be that selection gradients cause parallel changes in face sculpture among multiple sympatric lineages, such that the above forms may be synonyms of crinosa and torosa .
 For example, I have examined five collections from Colombia that have completely striate faces.
-Other than the striate face, one collection has the characters of crinosa HNS , three have the characters of torosa HNS , and one has the characters of rochai HNS .
+Other than the striate face, one collection has the characters of crinosa , three have the characters of torosa , and one has the characters of rochai .
 Alternatively, further research may reveal that the forms with completely striate faces are found in sympatry with shiny faced forms, or show discontinuous character variation, such that they are best interpreted as distinct species.
 If so, it must then be determined whether these forms are distinct from each other or should be interpreted as one widespread species.

 License | Public Domain |